God's Plan for Protection

 Later, when the other five bridesmaids returned, they stood outside, calling, ‘Lord!
 Lord!
 Open the door for us!’
 But he called back, ‘Believe me, I don’t know you!’

 I don't like everything in the Bible...there, I said it.
 I don't always see the grace cohabitating with justice, love dwelling with wrath.
-But God's ways are beyond our comprehension and we would be a lot better off if we started trusting God before trying to understand God.
-This parable is so disturbing to me because it testifies to the fact that it is not enough to simply claim to know the LORD.
-The fact that all 10 were virgins implies that they all knew and kept themselves as betrothed to Yeshua, yet half of them were not ready for the wedding, so the groom left without them!!!
+But God's ways are beyond our comprehension and we would be a lot better off if we trusted God over trying to understand God.
+This parable is so disturbing because it argues it is not enough to simply claim to know the LORD or even be betrothed.

 And now the prize awaits me—the crown of righteousness, which the Lord, the righteous Judge, will give me on the day of his return.
 And the prize is not just for me but for all who eagerly look forward to his appearing.
 2 Timothy 4:8